What is a Cepheid variable star?

 (The last of the D-O events in the last glacial period has been called the Bolling-Alerod, and the 1000-year interval between it and the subsequent inception of the Holocene, has been called the Younger Dryas.)

-The essential observation here is that, in a complex-chaotic system, feedback never leads to a simple linear unidirectional change.
+The essential insight provided by Cepheid variable stars is that, in a complex-chaotic system, feedback never leads to a simple linear unidirectional change.
 That’s why they’re called nonlinear.
 Going back to the case of CO2, one could argue “yes, but here there is a steady linear increase in a system parameter – CO2 concentration.
 This should lead to a corresponding steady linear change in the system as a whole, with nonlinear oscillations just adding noise and wiggle around the long term unidirectional trend.”
 But this response is a superficial dismissal of nonlinear dynamics, and a failure to grasp at how deep a level they operate.
 One must think of a complex nonlinear dynamic system as a multi-dimensional phase space.
 Every system variable is a dimension, including CO2.
 By moving a parameter like CO2, one moves the whole system in its multi-dimensional phase space.
 What will the result of this be?
 To claim to know this is somewhat arrogant, it’s fundamentally hard to predict the effect of perturbing such a complex system.
 However, from anecdotal experience of how such systems behave, we can say that the least likely outcome is a unidirectional change of the system as a whole.
 Such systems tend to gravitate toward a fixed point in the multi-dimensional phase space – the attractor.
 These attractors often prove robust, and movement from the attractor triggers feedbacks that chaperone the system back to the attractor.

 (With CO2, an important question is of course “how significant a player is it?
 How strong is it’s radiative warming effect?”
 But that Pandora’s box is not the point of this article!)